-This 800km (500 miles) loop around Georgian Bay reveals more of Ontario’s incredibly diverse riding – from the pale blue waters of Killarney, to the quiet hamlets of Manitoulin Island, to a big water crossing on the Chi-Cheemaun ferry (where motorcyclists always come first) — this route makes for a perfect four day Ontario primer.
+This 800km (500 miles) loop around Georgian Bay reveals more of Ontario’s incredibly diverse riding – from the pale blue waters of Killarney, to the quiet hamlets of Manitoulin Island, to a big water crossing on the Chi-Cheemaun ferry (where motorcyclists always come first) — and makes for a perfect four-day Ontario primer.

-2 hours northeast of Toronto are some of the best loved roads in province – Buckhorn Road, Dyno Road, Rice Lake Drive: the list could go on and on.
-Any visitor should make a point of checking out the massive Peterborough Lift Locks, eating at Muddy’s Pit BBQ, and riding the Buckhorn Road — at the posted speed limit of course.
+Two hours northeast of Toronto are some of the best loved roads in province – Buckhorn Road, Dyno Road, Rice Lake Drive: the list could go on and on.
+Any visitor should make a point of checking out the massive Peterborough Lift Lock, eating at Muddy’s Pit BBQ, and riding the Buckhorn Road — at the posted speed limit, of course.

 This mammoth 1350km (830 miles) tour starts in North Bay and takes in the wilds of Northeastern Ontario.
 See Ganuk the polar bear in Cochrane, ride stunning Highway 144, visit historic Mattawa and take a side trip to Elk Lake through the fields of the Little Clay Belt.